donejs/donejs/docs/features.md

 ### Generators

 DoneJS generators help you kickstart new projects and components.
-They'll save you time by eliminating boilerplate and scaffolding a working project, component, or module.
+They'll save you time, eliminating boilerplate by scaffolding a working project, component, or module.

 Generator templates set up many of the best practices and features discussed in the rest of this page, without you even realizing it.